-Among many suggested motion mechanisms such as universal wheel, ball wheel, crawler and offset steered wheel, and omni-directional wheel [1-4], omni-directional wheels can provide high mobility with no motion restriction.
-In practice, providing high speed with an acceptable error is very important factor for success in a competitive and dvnamic environment such as RoboCup competitions (Fig. 1).
+Among many suggested motion mechanisms such as universal wheel, ball wheel, crawler and offset steered wheel, and omni-directional wheel [1-6]. omni-directional wheels can provide high mobility with no motion restriction.
+In practice, providing high speed with an acceptable error is very important factor for success in a competitive and dynamic environment such as RoboCup competitions (Fig. 1).
 An omni-directional robot can reach to any position with no rotation through a straight line.
 For this purpose, fast yet robust and reliable self-localization and control approaches must be adopted.
 Additionally, in the context of novice operation (such as in the student's competition contest), or time-pressured situations, the system must be simple to develop and tune.

-Despite many works related to self-localization of robots [5-12], the problem is still open.
-Common methods of dead-reckoning [5] are prone to errors that are accumulated over time.
+Despite many works related to self-localization of robots [7-14], the problem is still open.
+Common methods of dead-reckoning [7] are prone to errors that are accumulated over time.
 Therefore, it is necessary to combine other methods such as triangulation landmarks or map matching, in order to probabilistically update robot localization.
-The problem is usually formulated with a likelihood function over all possible positions of the robot and a measure is used to find a probabilistic match between local and global maps [10-12].
-However, these approaches are usually complicated and timeconsuming.
-Reliability and robustness of many of these approaches are also questionable for robotic soccer competitions [7, 13].
+The problem is usually formulated with a likelihood function over all possible positions of the robot and a measure is used to find a probabilistic match between local and global maps [12-14].
+However, these approaches are usually complicated and time-consuming.
+Reliability and robustness of many of these approaches are also questionable for robotic soccer competitions [9, 15-16].

 This paper contributes by proposing a simple, efficient, and reliable hybrid self-localization method using a fused system of odometry and vision feedbacks.
-Each of the feedbacks used have their own advantages and limitations.
+Each of these feedbacks have their own advantages and limitations.
 Odometry provides ease and low cost of implementation and computation, but is limited by the slippage effect and accumulation of odometry errors.
-Vision-based self-localization ensures flow of rich information unaffected by the slippage effect, yet limited by the camera occlusion and camera calibration errors (of extrinsic and intrinsic parameters).
+Vision-based selflocalization ensures flow of rich information unaffected by the slippage effect, yet limited by the camera occlusion and camera calibration errors (of extrinsic and intrinsic parameters).
 Also, image processing techniques might be time-consuming.
-The hybrid odometry system is proposed to compensate for disadvantages of both methods.
-In particular, localization errors, e.g., the slippage effects of driving wheels, will not dominate the self-localization results.
-Additional contribution of this work includes the sensitivity analysis of the performance of a vision selflocalization and feedback system.
+In this work, a hybrid odometry system is proposed to compensate for disadvantages of both methods.
+In particular, localization errors, e.g., the slippage effects of driving wheels, will not dominate the selflocalization results.
+Additional contribution of this work includes the sensitivity analysis of the vision self-localization and feedback system.
 The objective was to obtain sensitivity of the localization method to visual noise.
 The results showed that using one method for all points in the field was not perfect.
 Hence utilizing other landmarks in the field was proposed.